hash-d/skupper-test-kitchen-sink/README.md

 These are the component parts of a full test, that can be called individually for development, testing or composition.

-When running them separately, make sure to defined `TEST_ID`, lest you may try to verify or teardown namespaces different from what were created on the setup.
+When running them separately, make sure to define `TEST_ID`, lest you may try to verify or teardown namespaces different from what were created on the setup.

 `check`, `inv-list` and `inventory`
 -----------------------------------